 Your Trip Leader will provide you with details specific to your trip (trip costs, deadlines, additional in-country costs, etc.).
 Each FCA International trip is different and will have slightly different cost structures and deadlines.
 Be sure to ask if you will need to have cash on hand for your trip.

 FCA is a 501(c)(3) organization so donations contributed toward your trip are tax-deductible.
+Contributions are solicited with the understanding that FCA has complete discretion and control over the use of all donated funds.
 Donors will receive a receipt from FCA at the end of the year.
 Donors should retain this receipt for tax purposes.

 All gifts designated for your trip will be used for the costs of the specific international trip for which they were given.
 If, for any reason, you cancel your trip participation, those funds may not be available for future trips.